 Tasks: Ask your adult to help you make numeral cards so that you can practice sequencing the numerals.
 You could also make some chocolate chip cookies like Miss Robertson.
 Make sure you measure the ingredients carefully.
 Talk with your adult about how to measure carefully.
-See recipe at the end of this learning grid pack.
+A recipe is at the end pf this pack.
+Today, in our Maths video on Facebook, we will be:

-- Identifying numerals
+Identifying numerals

 - Saying the 'number word before'

 - Identifying the missing numerals

 - Writing numerals

 - Describing equal groups